-From August 1855 to 1924, millions of new arrivals to New York City went through an immigration processing center.
+From August 1855 to July 1924, millions of new arrivals to New York City went through an immigration processing center.
 The most famous New York immigration centers are Ellis Island and Castle Garden.
-The least famous is likely the Barge Office, which was used briefly just prior to the opening of Ellis Island in 1892, and again following a fire on Ellis Island in 1897, which destroyed the buildings there.
-When the new buildings were completed in 1900 Ellis Island again became New York's immigration center.
+The least famous is likely the Barge Office, which was used briefly just prior to the opening of Ellis Island in 1892, and again following a fire on Ellis Island in 1897.
+The Ellis Island fire broke out just after midnight on June 15, 1897, destroying the buildings there.
+After the fire, newly arriving immigrants were initially inspected on Manhattan piers, then the Barge Office was again put to use.
+In 1900, new buildings were completed on Ellis Island, and the immigration center was reopened there.

 Here's a simple timeline for when New York's immigrant processing centers were operating: